TwoAbove/lc/README.md

 # lc

-A CLI tool that generates snapshots of codebases for use with Large Language Models (LLMs), featuring multi-codebase support, token management, and clipboard integration.
+A CLI tool to accelerate LLM usage by copying codebase snapshots (`lc`) or generating commands from prompts (`lc -e`).
+Additional QoL features planned as I find the uses for them.

-lc creates a structured XML-like document containing your codebase's files and directories, making it easy to share code context with AI assistants while respecting `.gitignore` patterns and handling multiple codebases.
+lc creates a structured XML-like document of codebases for LLMs, respecting .gitignore and supporting multiple codebases.

 ## Features